Search for Performance Issues

 The entire process can be completed in 2 steps:

-3. Sort the traces by execution time by clicking on the Execution Time column title.
+3. Sort the traces by duration by clicking on the Duration column title.

 You will now see a complete list of traces from the last 24 hours, displayed from longest to shortest execution time.
 You can continue to refine your search as well using the parameters available on the left-side pane.